 - a sustainable organisation of capital and labour

 - engaging in economic activity

 - having a profit objective

-If the association is operating a business, it may be entitled to corporate tax credits (in Dutch), such as various forms of investment credits.
+If the association is operating a business, it may be entitled to corporate tax credits, such as various forms of investment credits.

 ANBI or SBBI status

 Associations can obtain ANBI status (‘Algemeen Nut Beogende Instelling’, or Public Benefit Organisation), or SBBI status (‘Sociaal Belang Behartigende Instelling’, or Social Benefit Organisation).
 This status entitles you to certain tax benefits (in Dutch), for example, on receiving gifts and inheritances.
 To obtain ANBI or SBBI status (in Dutch) certain requirements (in Dutch) apply, such as representing the individual interests of the members and having social value.
 You can apply for ANBI or SBBI status with the Dutch Tax Administration.

 Associations must keep records and are required to retain them for 7 years.
 The records of an association consist of:

 - Membership records, in which you record the personal details and contribution data of members.